espressif/esp-iot-solution/docs/en/display/lcd/rgb_lcd.rst

             .vsync_back_porch = 8,
             .vsync_front_porch = 4,
             .vsync_pulse_width = 1,
-            .flgas = {      // Since some LCDs can configure these parameters through hardware pins, make sure they are consistent with the configuration, but usually set to `0`
+            .flags = {      // Since some LCDs can configure these parameters through hardware pins, make sure they are consistent with the configuration, but usually set to `0`
               .hsync_idle_low = 0,    // Level when the HSYNC signal is idle, 0: high level, 1: low level
               .vsync_idle_low = 0,    // Level when the VSYNC signal is idle, 0: high level, 1: low level
               .de_idle_high = 0,      // Level when the DE signal is idle, 0: high level, 1: low level